Water law permit - construction projects in groundwater

 Required documents

-All documents are required on paper in quadruplicate and also digitally in accordance with our information sheet.
+All documents are required in paper form in quadruplicate and additionally in digital form in accordance with our information sheet.

 Processing time

-100 euros to 7,000 euros, depending on the pumping and seepage volume and the duration of the permit, among other things
+100 to 7,000 euros, depending, among other things, on the amount of groundwater pumped and seepage and the duration of the permit.

 Legal basis